Joseph-Ajegetina/vision-tools/README.md

 pip install -r requirements.txt
 ```

-**You can use the [Walkthrough Notebook](./comprehensive_walkthrough.ipynb) to go through the process**

-**Equally you can run these code snippets following to go through the various stages from data loading to results**

 ### 2. Dataset Setup (Automatic!)

 **🚀 Quick Setup (Recommended):**
+In the vision-tools folder run **python** in the terminal and run code below to download the data
 ```python
 from src.utils.setup import setup_env